Padded cell

-A padded cell or seclusion room is a controversial enclosure used in a psychiatric hospital or a special education setting in a private or public school, in which there are cushions lining the walls and sometimes has a cushioned floor as well.
-The padding is an attempt to prevent patients from hurting themselves by hitting their head (or other body parts) on the hard surface of the walls.
+A padded cell or seclusion room is a controversial enclosure used in a psychiatric hospital or a special education setting in a private or public school, in which there are cushions lining the walls and sometimes the floor as well.
+The padding is used in an attempt to prevent patients from hurting themselves by hitting their head (or other body parts) on the hard surface of the walls.
 In most cases, an individual's placement in a padded cell is involuntary.

 Other names used are rubber room, padded room, time-out room, calming room, quiet room, or personal safety room.

+History

+The padded cell was first envisioned by the physician John Conolly in 1844.
+Conolly believed in the non-restraint method of treatment for asylum patients, though he recognised that this was not possible for all patients.
+The padded cell was designed as a room with soft walls and floor, which would prevent patients from hurting themselves.
+Patients were often temporarily put in padded cells when they were agitated, and the space served as a place where they could calm down in isolation.
+John Charles Bucknill and Daniel Hack Tuke also suggested that padded rooms could be used to hold patients that were liable to wandering in the night and injuring themselves.

+Conolly's padded cell at Hanwell Asylum was described by Andrew Howe and Faisil Sethi: "The floor and the walls within the reach of the patient were all padded with soft material made from cocoa-nut fibre.
+It contained no furniture apart from pillows.
+There was a window but this was covered by a blind.
+Clothing and bedding were both made of thick material so they could not be torn and made into ligatures."
+Inspectors reported that the padded cell at Hanwell Asylum benefited patients by calming them.
+In 1897, a patient named George W. wrote to the superintendent of Bethlem Hospital from inside a padded cell: he complained about the smell of the cell, boredom and difficulty sleeping.

+At Bethlem Hospital, seclusion in a padded cell became preferable to restraining a patient.
+According to Sarah Chaney, most asylums likely had more than one padded cell.
+As asylum populations increased, county asylums came to rely on restraint methods like padded cells to cope with overcrowding and poor staffing.

+The use of padded cells declined alongside the prevalence of psychiatric asylums.
+Padded cells are now frequently present in mind museums and asylum museums.

 Use

 The length of time patients are kept in a padded cell varies greatly.
 Some patients remained locked in a padded cell for several days.
 A patient might also be made to wear a straitjacket if they are considered at risk of self-harm.

 The use of padded cells and straitjackets declined drastically following the introduction of psychotropic drugs in the 1950s.
 Personal Safety Rooms are still used throughout the world and can be beneficial in providing a safe environment for not only occupants but also staff, and can prevent work-related injuries in the facilities.

-A reconstructed padded cell is maintained at the Mental Health Museum, Fieldhead Hospital, Wakefield, UK.